pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 ## Create a backup of your environment

-Backups should be created as soon as a new functional environment is successfully created, so they can be easily recreated in case accidental modifications are performed, access to the actual env directory is lost, or the environment has to be deployed on a different host.
-The steps for creating backups involve generating a detailed list of installed packages that can be used for creating new environments using those values as inputs.
+Backups should be created as soon as a new functional environment is successfully created.
+Backups allow your new environment to be easily recreated if accidental modifications are performed, access to the actual env directory is lost, or the environment has to be deployed on a different host.
+Creating backups involves generating a detailed list of installed packages that can be used to recreate an environment using those values as inputs.

 __Warning__: restoring backups of environments depends on the origin and target Operating Systems being (roughly) the same.
 The environments will likely malfunction if they are not the same.
-Examples of where there can be incompatibilities:
+Examples of incompatibilities:

 * CPU architectures differ (x86_64 vs ppc64)
 * Operating Systems differ (CenOS 6 vs CentOS 7, CentOS/RHEL vs Ubuntu/Debian)